ubergarm/RottenEconomy/README.md

-7 Days To Fly
+Rotten Economy: 7 Days To Fly
 ===
+The wealthy elite escaped to Mars leaving you behind on a Zombie plagued Earth!
+Can you find your way through this rotten economy to get ahead and show those egomaniacs that we're all in this together!?!

+Open video link below in new tab to watch the quick look!
+[![IMG_ALT](https://img.youtube.com/vi/eROl4nQ_mqw/0.jpg)](https://www.youtube.com/watch?v=eROl4nQ_mqw)

+Build a zombie proof base outside of town, search destroyed urban areas for loot, equip yourself, skill up, improve your defenses, become a cyborg, android or clone; finally craft high tech machines and rocket ships to fly to Mars and lay siege to their Martian compound and teach those John Galts that we're all in this `Rotten Economy` together!

+But *be warned*, server-wide difficulty increases nightly and expect challenges every 7th day (each full moon)!

+## Features
+Unique Resource Economy.
 Dual-wielding.
 Zombies.
 Cyborgs.
 Androids.
+Chemisty.
 Guns.
 Head-shots.
 Rockets.
 Nukes.

-Open video link below in new tab to watch the quick look!
-[![IMG_ALT](https://img.youtube.com/vi/eROl4nQ_mqw/0.jpg)](https://www.youtube.com/watch?v=eROl4nQ_mqw)

-Build a zombie proof base outside of town, search dangerous urban areas for loot, equip yourself with powerful weapons and armor, skill up, improve your defenses, become a cyborg, android or clone; finally craft high tech machines and rocket ships to escape the planet!

-*WARNING*: server-wide difficulty increases and expect challenges after every 7th day!

 ## Client Installation